khushpreet-007/hiring-platform-client/README.md

-Step 7: Organiser view Rating and send email link to both interviewer and Contestant (who qualify)
+**Step 7**: Organiser view Rating and send email link to both interviewer and Contestant (who qualify)

 * Email Inbox of candidate